safdotdev/safacoda/scratchpad/pactflow-bi-directional-with-drift/step10.md

 Change directories into `cd /root/example-provider`{{execute}}

 1. Try adding a new expectation on the provider by updating the contract.
-First remove the 'version' property in `example-provider/src/product/product.js`{{copy}} and in the oas `example-provider/openapi.yaml`{{copy}} at lines 32/54/122/123
+First remove the 'version' property in `example-provider/src/product/product.js`{{copy}} and comment out in the oas `example-provider/openapi.yaml`{{copy}} at lines 32/55/94/124/125

     1. `git add . && git commit -m 'feat: remove version'`{{execute}}
     2. Run the following command to publish, ensuring it is run after the test run `npm run test:inmemory`{{execute}} to capture the exit code